 Why “One-Visit” Offers Are Dangerous

-Some facilitators claim to use their “connections” to obtain all required documents and approvals during a short trip — or even on your behalf without you ever setting foot in the country again.
-While this may appear convenient, it often involves bribery, document forgery, or bypassing legal protocols.
+Some facilitators claim they can use their “connections” to secure documents and approvals during a short trip — or even handle everything on your behalf without requiring you to return to Paraguay.
+Although this may sound convenient, these shortcuts often rely on bribery, forged documentation, or deliberate circumvention of legal procedures.

 Legal vs. Illegal: Know the Difference